mpol1t/off_broadway_websocket/README.md

 # OffBroadwayWebSocket

 An Elixir library that provides a **Broadway** producer for handling WebSocket connections using the **gun** library.
-It supports reconnecting, ping/pong timeout monitoring, and demand-based message dispatching in an Off-Broadway setup.
+It supports ping/pong timeout monitoring, and demand-based message dispatching in an Off-Broadway setup.

 ## Features

-- Automatically manages WebSocket connections.
+- Manages WebSocket connections.
-- Reconnects upon disconnection, with configurable retry intervals.
-- Monitors WebSocket connections with ping/pong messages and triggers reconnects on timeout.
+- Monitors WebSocket connections with ping/pong messages and triggers timeouts.
 - Integrates seamlessly with **Broadway** for demand-driven message processing.

 ## Installation